 May 17, 1978 – Wednesday

-That day in Corsica, at 10:00 AM (10.00), the 2nd Foreign Parachute Regiment, a French Foreign Legion airborne unit commanded by Lt Colonel Philippe Erulin, was put on alert.
-The one parachute regiment which remained among the Legion units and France’s rapid reaction force, it was composed of around 750 men at the time and based at Calvi, Corsica.
-The regiment had belonged to the 11th Parachute Division (11e DP), then under the command of their former colonel (in 1967-70), General Lacaze.
+That day in Corsica, at 10:00 a.m.
+(10:00), the 2nd Foreign Parachute Regiment (2e REP), a French Foreign Legion airborne unit, was put on alert.
+France’s rapid reaction force and the one remaining parachute regiment among the Legion units, the 2e REP was composed of around 750 men and commanded by Lt Colonel Philippe Erulin at the time.
+The regiment was based at Calvi, Corsica, and belonged to the 11th Parachute Division (11e DP) of General Lacaze, their former colonel (1967-1970).

 May 18, 1978 – Thursday